sheltermanager/asm3/doc/manual/csvimportfields.rst

     Any comments to go with the person record.
 PERSONADDITIONAL<fieldname>
     If you have person additional fields defined, you can put the uppercased version of their name as a suffix to this.
 Eg, for an additional field called DateOfBirth PERSONADDITIONALDATEOFBIRTH
+VACCINATIONTYPE
+    The type of vaccination on this line VACCINATIONDUEDATE
+    The due date for the vaccination VACCINATIONGIVENDATE
+    The date the vaccination was given VACCINATIONEXPIRESDATE
+    The date the vaccine wears off and needs to be re-administered VACCINATIONMANUFACTURER
+    The manufacturer of the vaccine VACCINATIONBATCHNUMBER
+    The serial/batch number of the vaccine VACCINATIONCOMMENTS
+    Comments on the vaccine